FASTECH logo

 Riversimple Rasa

-After debuting in 2016, it will finally enter production in 2023 to manufacture 5,000 units per year.
+Riversimple is gradually moving toward broader production, with plans to scale up as the hydrogen infrastructure improves.
 Even King Charles III of the UK test-drove it!
 The Rasa presents an exciting and practical solution for hydrogen-powered personal transportation.

 Land Rover Defender FCEV